xaitek1/Teardroid-php/README.md

 - Python3
 - Java
 - Linux or Windows os (we don't support termux use gcloud)
+- For android mobile users use github Codespaces

 ### Java version i used